RFS Uses A Market-Based Approach to Reduce Greenhouse Gas Emissions and Reliance on Imported Oil

 RINs are generated and attached to the four renewable fuel categories.
 They are sold with the renewable fuel.
 When the renewable fuel is blended with diesel or gasoline, RINs are then separated.
 Separated RINs are sold on the marketplace and are ultimately purchased by obligated parties to meet their compliance obligation.

 The RIN markets operate independently, similar to any market.
 The value of a RIN fluctuates with the markets.
-Blenders can sell RINs on the market and add the profits to their bottomline.
+RINs can be sold on the market, adding profits to the bottomline.

 For a visual on how RINs are generated, traded and ultimately retired, download our RIN Flow Chart.